GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 have been a developer favorite for a while now.
-In addition to a [number of other benefits](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), they offer the promise of a universal module format where shared code can be released once and run in browsers, as well as alternative runtimes like [Node.js](https://nodejs.org/en/).
+In addition to a [number of other benefits](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), they offer the promise of a universal module format where shared code can be released once and run in browsers and in alternative runtimes like [Node.js](https://nodejs.org/en/).
 While
 [all modern browsers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#import)
 offer some ES module support, they don't all offer support _everywhere_ that